Not sure where to start with the right tools to power your online business?

 Magento is a work horse when it comes to e-commerce websites.
 We like Magento for e-commerce websites that need special functionality and tracking that more basic shopping cart systems lack.
 It is the leader in the e-commerce CMS space, commanding about 26.2% market share.
 It was also recently acquired by eBay, Inc.

-3. A way to quickly manage all your social media marketing channels
+4. Manage all your social media marketing channels in one place.

 HootSuite allows you to manage all of your social media accounts from one central location.
 Instead of having to log in to Facebook, Twitter, Google+, and LinkedIn separately, you can now publish a message from within HootSuite and have it go out to all of your social media channels at the same time.
 HootSuite also provides in-depth reporting so you can see exactly what is going on with each of your channels, how they’re growing, and more.